NishnathPolav/FocusGuard/readme.txt

 FaceGuard: AI-Powered Attention Monitoring

-This repository contains FaceGuard, our award-winning project from the OneHack Hackathon, where it won Best Beginner Project!
+This repository contains FocusGaurd, our award-winning project from the OneHack Hackathon, where it won Best Beginner Project!
 FaceGuard is a cutting-edge software that leverages AI and Computer Vision to monitor attention levels in real-time, helping users stay focused by eliminating distractions.

 Features